Lisa Cahill, Credit Cards Moderator

-With secured cards, you have to put down a security deposit.
+With secured cards, you always have to put down a security deposit.
 This deposit then acts as your credit line.
 Secured credit cards are a popular choice for individuals with bad credit since it’s easy to get approved.
 In addition to easier approval, secured cards usually have lower fees as well.

 In general, you likely won’t get a very high credit limit with bad credit.
 However, these cards are a great place to start and you can always request a credit limit increase once you’ve had your account open for at least six months.